U7ama/weather-app/README.md

-[Weather App](https://weather-app-usama.vercel.app) user can search locations by city name and observe the weather for the next days and user can also login with Google.
+[Weather App](https://weather-app-usama.vercel.app) user can search locations by city name and observe the weather for the next days with nearby cities search functionality and user can also login with Google.
 <br />

 ## Live Demo: